Chinese Grammar: Dates and time in Chinese

-A rule of thumb in Chinese when talking about dates and time is to always go from the most general (big) to the most specific (small).
+When talking about dates and times, a rule of thumb in Chinese is to always go from the most general (big) to the most specific (small).
 In English, it’s the opposite!

 Dates are also commonly written like this:

-Here's some useful vocabulary to talk about time:
+Here's more useful vocabulary to talk about time:

 + 早上: early morning